Acupuncture in Fertility and Sterility

 Acupuncture and Stress in IVF Patients

 It is widely accepted that infertility and the IVF process are extremely stressful events for couples wishing to achieve pregnancy.
-Recently, interest has turned toward looking at how high levels of stress may be negatively affecting IVF outcomes.
 While the exact mechanisms of acupuncture are still unclear, it has been demonstrated that acupuncture decreases sympathetic nervous system activity.
 This calming effect results in multiple physical changes in the body; changes in stress hormone levels, blood flow to the uterus and ovaries, better digestion and sleep cycles.
 What seem to be the most promising effects are improved response to IVF meds thereby reducing dose amounts, reduction in the number of treatment cycles needed to achieve pregnancy and reduction in the overall cost of IVF.
 Not to mention the reduction in anxiety and improved resilience of patients undergoing intense IVF treatments.
-These studies indicate that feeling more optimistic about a cycle can go a long way in the long term mental state of the couples involved.

 The relationship between perceived stress, acupuncture, and pregnancy rates among IVF patients: A pilot study.
 Balk J et al, Complementary Therapies in Clinical Practice 2010, 16, 154-157 The patients who received acupuncture on the day of embryo transfer had a pregnancy rate of 55.6% compared with a control group who did not receive acupuncture rate of 35.5%.
 The patients who achieved pregnancy reported lower levels of stress before and after the embryo transfer than the control group.